-Generally, lot's of people don't know, or misunderstand, what a blog is and what blogging is.
-So what is business blogging and why should companies blog?
+Generally, many people don't know or misunderstand what a blog is and what blogging is.
+So what is business blogging, and why should companies blog?

 What is business blogging?

 Business blogging is about creating relevant and engaging short-form content.
 A blog post is posted to your .com/.xx's blog, where you house all of those posts.
 For example, you are currently reading a blog post, a piece of short-form content that has been posted on a blog.

 It's important to note that your blog posts should be about a particular subject matter related to your business or industry when you do business blogging.
 Moreover, it should speak to the reality and needs of your personas and target groups.

 Business blogging is also about your business visibility online, your ability to be found and seen online.
 This can mean that your business pops up in Google and other search engines, in offsite communities (a.k.a. social media), on third party blogs, etc. Business blogging is a relevant and prioritised way to help the interested and get your business out in front of people looking for answers.

 Business blogging should be personal - i.e. have an identified author - and be a prioritised touchpoint for your business that actively supports your business purpose and objectives.
 It should do so by driving traffic to your .com/.xx and providing opportunities to convert visitors to contacts and leads.
 Or, as my colleague, Stellan Björnesjö, said a while ago: